mujz/mujtabot.com/content/p/lll24/index.md

 According to Bloom's Taxonomy, which is a classification of the levels of learning meant to help educators design better learning experiences, remembering is the lowest order of learning.
-At best, this is what we'll get if we consume content without discussing or applying it.
+At best, this is what we get when we consume content without discussing or applying it.
 In this club, we will tap into the higher orders of thinking skills, making the information we receive much more applicable, and ultimately enriching our lives.